 Can I Visit Kyoto By Myself?

 Kyoto is a great place for solo travelers.
 It’s safe, easy and fun to visit by yourself.
 You’ll have no problem meeting other travelers and local Japanese people.
-For more information on solo travel in Kyoto, visit our Solo Travel in Kyoto page.
-For information on traveling as a solo woman in Kyoto, visit our Solo Female Travel in Kyoto page.
+For more information on solo travel in Kyoto, visit our Solo Travel In Kyoto page.
+For information on traveling as a solo woman in Kyoto, visit our Solo Female Travel In Kyoto page.

 OK, I Want To Visit!
 So How Do I Get To Kyoto?

 Kyoto doesn’t have a major international airport, but it’s very close to Osaka’s Kansai International Airport (KIX), Nagoya’s Chubu Centrair International Airport (NGO), and it’s 3.5 hours by fast express trains from Tokyo’s Narita International Airport (NRT).
 If you’re coming from other parts of Japan, Kyoto is very close to Osaka’s domestic Itami Airport (ITM) and it’s well served by the bullet train (shinkansen).
+For more details, check out our Nearest Airport To Kyoto And Kyoto Airport Transport page.

 You can check Kyoto flight prices and times on Skyscanner, which lets you quickly compare prices and flight timings across multiple airlines.